blackmagic-debug/black-magic-org/hardware.md

 This target is the programmer integrated on the STM8S Discovery board.

 ## Blue Pill / Black Pill development boards with STM32F1
-Either the `stlink` or `stlink` platform can be used for Blue Pill or Black Pill development boards with STM32F1.
+Either the `stlink` or `swlink` platform can be used for Blue Pill or Black Pill development boards with STM32F1.

 ### stlink